ladislav-zezula/wcx_msi/README.md

 ### MSI Plugin for Total Commander
 This plugin can be installed into Total Commander.
 It allows to view MSI archives as if they were a ZIP file.

+Because MSI files are databases, the plugin turns them into virtual files.
+ * If a database table contains rows with a stream, this database is shown as a folder (named after the table) and each row is a single file in that folder.
+ * Otherwise, the database table is shown as a virtual UTF8-encoded CSV file.

 ### Build Requirements
 To build the MSI plugin, you need to have one of these build environments
 * Visual Studio 202x